|

 ends the auction.
 It's not on your head to take it out.
 Partner

-not cross his intentions!
+your suit.
+Do not cross partner's intentions!

 |

-| 40 |
+40 |

 Preempt as often as possible consistent with the vulnerability.